Cloud-Computing-Spring-2025/word-based-sentiment-scoring-and-trend-analysis-on-texts-bwg/README.md

 This completes the sentiment scoring process using Hadoop MapReduce.
 The output files contain sentiment scores for texts, aggregated by book and year.

 ---

-This README provides a structured guide to execute Task 3.
-Let me know if you need any refinements! 🚀